-Nancy Pelosi has served as the Minority Leader of the United States House of Representatives since 2011.
+Nancy Pelosi became the 52nd Speaker of the United States House of Representatives On January 3, 2019.
+Prior to that, she’d served as the House Minority Leader since 2011.
 She has been married for more than 50 years.
 Her husband, Paul Pelosi, is a wealthy businessman from San Francisco.
 He and Nancy have five children and eight grandchildren together.

 The Pelosis are attending the funeral of George H. W. Bush on Wednesday, December 5.